 |“oo”||book, foot, look, took, shook, cookie|

 VocabularySpellingCity offers vowel digraph word lists to supplement phonics instruction.
 Word lists can be paired with over 40 learning games and activities for independent word study.
-Sound It Out! displays vowel digraphs as one phoneme (sound), which allows students to practice the relationship between phonemes (sounds) and graphemes (letters).
+Sound It Out! is an interactive phonics game displays vowel digraphs as one phoneme (sound), which allows students to practice the relationship between phonemes (sounds) and graphemes (letters).